OPT018: Primary Care Update - Theory

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-This module aims to provide postgraduate optometrists with the opportunity to update theoretical knowledge in good, current UK optometric practice.
+This module provides you with the opportunity to update theoretical knowledge in good, current UK optometric practice.

 |Credits||10 credits - CET points available|

 On completion of this module you should be able to:

 - critically reflect a knowledge of complex, controversial and/ or contentious issues related to primary care optometric practice